 Restoration to Satisfactory Academic Standing

-Students are automatically restored to good standing if their cumulative GPA is restored to 2.0 by the end of the second consecutive course following academic probation.
+Students are automatically restored to good standing if their cumulative and semester GPA are restored to 2.0 by the end of the second consecutive course following academic probation.

 Reinstatement from Academic Disqualification